rgwilton/rfc8407bis/draft-boucadair-netmod-rfc8407bis.md

    This document defines a set of usage guidelines for documents containing YANG 1.1 {{!RFC7950}} and YANG 1.0 {{!RFC6020}} data models.
    YANG is used to define the data structures, protocol operations, and notification content used within a NETCONF and/or RESTCONF server.
+   YANG is also used to define abstract data structures {{!RFC8791}}.
    A NETCONF or RESTCONF server that supports a particular YANG module will support client NETCONF and/or RESTCONF operation requests, as indicated by the specific content defined in the YANG module.